 The AFG-controller is made of acrylic.
 The controller is sturdy without being heavy.
 There is an aluminum frame pillar as well.
 You can order this controller in blue, red, purple, black, and more.
 You can also insert custom art.

 The bottom panel can be removed by unscrewing a screw on each side with only your fingers.
 Then, you can uncover the beautiful braided wiring.
-The printed circuit board (PCB) is a proprietary blend named the AFB, which features a state-of-the-art Brook board.
+The PCB is a proprietary blend named the AFB, which features a state-of-the-art Brook board.

 Order from AFG-controller